efficios/barectf/README.md

 ### Man page

-Since the philosphy of setuptools packages is to include everything within the package, the barectf man page is not installed on the system when installing barectf with `pip` or with `setup.py`.
+Since the philosophy of setuptools packages is to include everything within the package, the barectf man page is not installed on the system when installing barectf with `pip` or with `setup.py`.
 This would be the job of distribution packages.